zc/wsgidriver/README.rst

-Bobo+Webdriver for testing Javascript (and optionally bobo) UIs
+WSGI+Webdriver for testing Javascript (and optionally WSGI) UIs
 ***************************************************************

-This package provides some helpers for testing Javascript applications using Python, Selenium Webdriver, Manuel, and bobo.
+This package provides some helpers for testing Javascript (and optionally WSGI) applications using Python, Selenium Webdriver, Manuel, and WSGI.

-- ``doctest`` setUp function that:
+- doctest ``setUp`` function that:

   - Sets up a webdriver, available as a ``browser`` variable.